izdwuut/fastapi-registration-tutorial/README.md

 # FastAPI Registration Tutorial

-This repo contains code for my tutorial on Medium.
+The code for my tutorial on Medium.
+The main branch is for the full codebase, while other branches are dedicated for aligning parts of the tutorial.